astronomer/docs/learn/airflow-object-storage-tutorial.md

 ---
-title: "Use Airflow object storage to interact with cloud storage in an ML pipeline"
+title: "Use Apache Airflow® object storage to interact with cloud storage in an ML pipeline"
 sidebar_label: "Object storage"
-description: "Learn how to use Airflow object storage."
+description: "Learn how to use Apache Airflow® object storage."
 id: airflow-object-storage-tutorial
 ---

 import CodeBlock from '@theme/CodeBlock';
 import object_storage_use_case from '!!raw-loader!../code-samples/dags/airflow-object-storage-tutorial/object_storage_use_case.py';

-Airflow 2.8 introduced the [Airflow object storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html) feature to simplify how you interact with remote and local object storage systems.
+Apache Airflow® 2.8 introduced the [Airflow object storage](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/objectstorage.html) feature to simplify how you interact with remote and local object storage systems.

 This tutorial demonstrates the object storage feature using a simple machine learning pipeline.
 The pipeline trains a classifier to predict whether a sentence is more likely to have been said by Star Trek's Captain Kirk or Captain Picard.